tarantool/doc/doc/reference/configuration/configuration_reference.rst

         starts processing pending requests immediately.

     -   On weaker systems, decrease ``net_msg_max``, and the overhead may decrease.
-Although this may take some time because the scheduler must wait until already-running requests finish.
+However, this may take some time because the scheduler must wait until already-running requests finish.

     When ``net_msg_max`` is reached,